 Design Layout Options

 Bonfire provides sellers with a printable area box that directly translates to the screens used in the printing process.
 You can completely fill in this rectangular printable area for the largest print possible, or shrink your design for a smaller print.

 When deciding where to print on your shirt, there are a few different options to consider.
 You can print your design large and centered, or shrink your design and put it on the top right side of the shirt as a “pocket print”.
 You can also get creative and print your design aligned to the left or right for a more dynamic effect.

 Broad, appealing phrases will maximize the interest in your shirt and in turn, bring in more sales.
 Typographic designs are a way that anyone can create an awesome t-shirt design, without any expensive design programs.

 Think about what unites your audience.
 Design with relevant words or sayings that will reinforce a sense of community around the shirt’s subject matter.
 Use unique fonts on your shirt to create a piece of art out of just these words or pair your phrase with other design elements and imagery.

-Our design tool has a wide selection of custom fonts to help you create something truly unique.
+Our design tool has over 170 free t-shirt fonts to help you create something truly unique.
 You can also find lots of free creative fonts online, or write something in your own handwriting to create your design.